MadManMcIvor/AleTrail/journals/Julie.md

+## 10/12/22
+Today I asked for feedback from teammates and removed is_admin from the users table database.
+The testing data in the database is updated to have hashed password.
+After the changes, I deleted and rebuild the volume to test the database to make sure nothing is broken.
+Fixed more endpoints to be protected.

 ## 10/11/22
 Today I created a signing key and continued to make corrections on the users endpoint because after adding the authentication, the swagger endpoints didn't work correctly.